savchenkoyana/Nbody/2. Reproduce JGB/README.md

   Note that `preprocess.py` also converts parsecs to kiloparsecs for convenience using NEMO's `snapscale`.
 The reverse transformation is performed by `postrprocess.py`.

-- Run evolution of this snapshot wuth SMBH:
+- Run evolution of this snapshot with SMBH:

   ```shell
   gyrfalcON in=<DIRNAME>/IC_preprocessed.nemo out=<DIRNAME>/<OUT_NAME>.nemo eps=<eps> kmax=<kmax> Grav=<Grav> tstop=<tstop> step=<step> logstep=300